gurupras/rigel/README.md

 Now, head over to [Google](https://console.developers.google.com/) and create credentials for API access of type Browser.

-Now run `python spotify_downloader.py` which should generate a `.config` file.
+Run `python spotify_downloader.py` which should generate a `.config` file.
 Fill in the developer key you just created in this file.

-Now, go ahead and run `python spotify_downloader.py` to download songs in your Spotify's 'Your Music'
+Go ahead and run `python spotify_downloader.py` to download songs in your Spotify's 'Your Music'